haidegger/irob-saf/README.md

 ### dVRK

-The library can be used stand-alone, but it was developed to use with the [da Vinci Reserach Kit v1.5](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/wiki), icluding the [cisst-saw](https://github.com/jhu-cisst/cisst/wiki/Compiling-cisst-and-SAW-with-CMake#13-building-using-catkin-build-tools-for-ros) and the [dvrk-ros](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/wiki/CatkinBuild#dvrk-ros) packages.
+The library can be used stand-alone, but it was developed to be used with the [da Vinci Reserach Kit v1.5](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/wiki), icluding the [cisst-saw](https://github.com/jhu-cisst/cisst/wiki/Compiling-cisst-and-SAW-with-CMake#13-building-using-catkin-build-tools-for-ros) and the [dvrk-ros](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/wiki/CatkinBuild#dvrk-ros) packages.
 To install these packages, use do the following steps:

 * install `cisst-saw` by folloing this [guide](https://github.com/jhu-cisst/cisst/wiki/Compiling-cisst-and-SAW-with-CMake#13-building-using-catkin-build-tools-for-ros)
 * install `dvrk-ros` as seen in this [guide](https://github.com/jhu-dvrk/sawIntuitiveResearchKit/wiki/CatkinBuild#dvrk-ros)